I'm just a small-time guy working a normal job as a physician assistant. My passion is building PCs and testing/reviewing PC hardware.

 Hello everyone.
-Will here and today, I am bringing you the October 2018 PC build of the month.
-This build is geared more toward the enthusiasts but you can substitute some cheaper components to make this for an everyday gamer.
+Today, I am bringing you the October 2018 PC build of the month.
+This build is geared more toward the enthusiasts, but you can substitute some more affordable components to make this for an everyday gamer.
 So, without further delay, let’s get to it.

 Intel Core i7-8700K

 First up, we will start with the processor at the heart of this build.
 In this build, I am going with the top end Intel Core i7-8700K processor.
 This processor will give us a lot of options and will allow for the best gaming numbers in terms of frames per second.
 The Core i7-8700K is Intel’s flagship processor of its 8th generation Coffee Lake series processors.
 The processor comes with 6 cores and 12 threads.
 Out of the box, you can expect a 3.7GHz base clock and a boost clock up to 4.7GHz via Turbo Boost.
 The processor has a TDP of 95-watts and remains on the LGA 1151 socket though not compatible with previous generation chipsets such as Z270.
 The 8700K supports DDR4 RAM up to 2666MHz in dual channel configuration.
 The processor is also unlocked allowing for overclocking and currently is outrageously priced at both Amazon and Newegg coming in at $399 but can commonly be found for around $349.